batrick-swaistan/my-portfolio/README.md

 ![screenshot](https://github.com/batrick-swaistan/my-portfolio/blob/main/portfolio-batrick.png)

-- You can see my team page by clicking on the solution.
+- You can see my portfolio by clicking on the solution.
 I've hosted my project on vercel as well as github pages.
 - It was quite hard for me to complete this project because of a short period and have learnt many new things about css and js.

 ### Built With